lily-tian/ltencrypt/README.md

 java -cp .:./dependencies/ LTEncrypt
 ```

 You will be prompted to enter a password.
 This will be the password you will later use to decrypt the file.
-Hit enter, then enter a numerical pin, the name of the file you wish to encrypt (eg. "test.txt"), and the name of your encrypted file.
-This will create your new encrypted file and place it in the same directory as LTEncrypt.
+Hit enter, then enter a numerical pin, the name of the file you wish to encrypt (eg. "test.txt"), and the name you wish to give your encrypted file.
+This will create your encrypted file and place it in the same directory as LTEncrypt.
 Make sure the file you wish to encrypt is in your class path.

 To decrypt your file, simply run LTEncrypt again, enter the same password and pin, and input your encrypted file.
 Name your decrypted file and find it in your working directory.